Viswanatha Sastri: Early life and background

-Sastri was born on 27 November 1893 to Ramaswamy Ganapadigal and Balambal Lakshmi in Therizhandur near Mayuram (also known as Māyavaram, present-day Mayilāduthurai) in Tamil Nadu.
+Sastri was born on 27 November 1893 to Ramaswamy Ganapadigal and Balambal Lakshmi in Therizhandur near Mayiladuthurai (also known as Māyavaram, present-day Mayilāduthurai) in Tamil Nadu.
 He was the second of six children.
-He was initiated in Sanskrit studies, as was the custom and was put in Sanskrit College at Kalyan Mahal, Thiruvaiyaru.
-He also studied the vedas simultaneously for some time.
-This helped him attain proficiency in Vedas and the Sanskrit language.
+He was initiated in Sanskrit studies, as was the custom, and was put in Sanskrit College at Kalyan Mahal, Thiruvaiyaru.
+He also studied the Vedas simultaneously for some time.
+This helped him attain proficiency in the Vedas and the Sanskrit language.
 Later, the lure of English education led him to become a student at the Municipal High School in Mayuram.

 He was interested in Carnatic music from an early age and trained under illustrious preceptors like Dasavadyam Venkatarama Iyengar of Devakottai, Namakkal Narasimha Iyengar and Simizhi Sundaram Iyer.

 Young Sastri devoted more time to music than to his other studies.
 He imbibed the taste for music from his mother.
 He had a high-pitched voice and, in due course, he attracted the attention of the local Vidvans (Maestros) who recognized his musical talent.

 Life history

 Completing his S.S.L.C.
 (Secondary School Leaving Certificate) in 1912, Sastri searched for a job and got a school teacher's post.
 In 1913, he married Kamalambal.
 He lost his parents in 1915.
 He shifted to Tiruchirappalli and became a teacher and musician.
 In the meantime, he gained proficiency in Harmonium playing and became acquainted with Alathur Venkatesa Iyer.
 He tried his hand at Harikatha for some time at the suggestion of Muthiah Bhagavatar and Panchapakesha Bhagavatar who were his close friends.
 He later moved to Karaikudi and as a music teacher.
-In 1921, he moved back to Madras (Now Chennai) in 1921.
+In 1921, he moved back to Madras (Now Chennai).

 His only daughter survived for less than a year after birth.
 In 1935, he also lost his wife.

-Mayuram Viswanatha Sastri died in Jamshedpur on 31December 1958.
+Mayuram Viswanatha Sastri died in Jamshedpur on 31 December 1958.